michaellanuk/enigma/README.md

 # Enigma
 Implementation of an Enigma machine in C++.
-Completed as part of programming laboratory coursework for Imperial College London's MSc in Computing.

 Enigma is the common name for the coding machine used by German forces in the Second World War.
 Two machines set up in the same way allowed the sending of a message securely between their users.